 Root & Rebound's mission is to increase access to justice and opportunity for every individual with past justice system involvement.
 We achieve this through our three-pronged model for change: Educate.
 Advocate.
 Reform.

 Why policy and systems reform?
 There are still too many restrictions on freedom and ceilings on opportunity that have no proven relationship to public health or public safety.
 At Root & Rebound, we support smart reentry policy and believe that people who are directly impacted are in the best position to lead political and cultural change.
-We elevate the voices of those we serve to policy groups, decision makers, and government officials at the local, state, and national level to support high-impact change.
-Through careful selection of the bills we sign onto and by building cross-sector coalitions that gather people behind the issues that are rooted in the experiences of people with past justice system involvement, we amplify people's voices and activate a feedback loop between the grassroots to the ivory tower.
+We make space for the voices of people directly impacted to be heard at the local, state, and national levels.
+Through careful selection of the bills we sign onto and by building cross-sector coalitions, we are making high-impact structural & systemic change.

 2018 POLICY SPOTLIGHT